-If you are looking to rent or buy an apartment or house in Belgium, here’s a glossary of Belgian housing terms to ease your house-hunting efforts in Belgium.
+If you’re looking for an apartment in Belgium, here’s a glossary of Belgian housing terms to ease your house-hunting efforts.

 Belgian housing terms

-Studio/flat: these terms appear to be interchangeable and usually mean one convertible living room/bedroom, with separate kitchenette and bathroom.
+Studio/flat: these terms are interchangeable and usually mean one convertible living room/bedroom, with separate kitchenette and bathroom.

-Appartement: The basic difference between an apartment and a flat, or studio, is that the former has a separate living room, a full kitchen and one or more bedrooms.
+Appartement: The difference between an apartment and a flat is that the former has a separate living room, a full kitchen, and one or more bedrooms.

 En filade: means three rooms (usually) in a row separated by double doors.

 Villa: refers to a house surrounded by a garden.
 It could also be semi-detached, that is joined on one side to another villa.

 Maison: is a townhouse, attached, usually with a garden in the back.